The Three Doors You Can Choose In Life

 While you have 3 doors to choose in life, only door #3 will provide you with any freedom and security.
 People are shocked when a terrorist attack happens because they have the fantasy that there is no evil.
 Financially speaking, people are shocked when bad things happen as well because they think they are financially safe when they have only just enough.
 If you have just enough you are at risk.

 People underestimate what it costs to have kids.
 Here are the facts:

-- Average family owes $100K on the house
+- And the average family owes $100K on the house

 - 50% of all families have no money for retirement